 Porsche AG (PAH3)’s namesake brand, Tata Motors Ltd. (TTMT)’s Jaguar and Bayerische Motoren Werke AG (BMW)’s BMW finished in the top three spots for a third consecutive year in the study, which tends to favor luxury nameplates, Sargent said.
 Volkswagen AG (VOW)’s premium Audi brand boosted its score by 13 points to finish fourth at 848, and its namesake Volkswagen improved 14 to 812.

 General Motors Co.
-(GM)’s Chevrolet led the industry with three models that finished best in their respective segments with the Chevrolet Volt compact, Avalanche large pickup and Sonic subcompact car, according to J.D.
+(GM:US)’s Chevrolet led the industry with three models that finished best in their respective segments with the Chevrolet Volt compact, Avalanche large pickup and Sonic subcompact car, according to J.D.
 Power.
 The Cadillac, Buick and GMC brands also joined Chevrolet in improving their scores from a year earlier.

 Toyota Motor Corp.
 (7203)’s Scion lost the most points among the study’s 34 brands, dropping by 18 to 764.
 The company’s main brand gained 17 points to a below-average 780, while luxury brand Lexus improved by six points to 833.